SNSystems/DIVA/README.md

 * Location lists for variables, parameters, members
 * Support DWARF 5 input - for verification of the new DWARF 5 standard
 * Open sourcing the DIVA code base - to allow open source LLVM compiler engineers to use.
-* Support for the 'goldeness' attribute - used to mark which DIVA objects are to be included when comparing multiple ELF inputs
+* Port to use the LLVM elf and dwarf libraries
+* Support for 'golden' attributes

 Known issues
 ------------
 * The current DIVA implementation does not have the ability to mark individual DIVA objects as Golden.
 * For some specific namespace combinations, the DIVA output serialization fails, and a stack overflow error is seen.
 * The sample for the --show-generated is invalid, as it does have compiler generated objects.
-* The built-in Comparison Module will ignore DIVA objects with no line information will be ignored.
-** This can therefore give false positives.
-** A workaround is to use an external diff program if a more precise information is required.
+* The built-in Comparison Module will ignore DIVA objects with no line information will be ignored; this can therefore give false positives.
+A workaround is to use an external diff program if a more precise information is required.